yussr19/yussr19-Sunscreen-efficiency-tester-casa0016/README.md

 Sunscreen is applied to the slide to reduce transmitted UV

-An Arduino calculates the percentage of UV blocked
+An Arduino MKR WiFi 1310 calculates the percentage of UV blocked

 Results are displayed in real time on an LCD screen